 - Do not drink alcohol.
 Alcohol increases your risk for a stroke.
 Alcohol may also raise your blood pressure or thin your blood.
-Blood thinning can cause a hemorrhagic stroke.
+Blood thinning can cause an ICH.

 - Eat a variety of healthy foods.
 Healthy foods include whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Eat at least 5 servings of fruits and vegetables each day.
 Choose foods that are low in fat, cholesterol, salt, and sugar.
 Eat foods that are high in potassium, such as potatoes and bananas.
 A nutritionist can help you create healthy meal plans.